samuelcolvin/dirty-equals/docs/index.md

 more declarative and therefore easier to read and write.

-*dirty-equals* can be used in whatever context you like, but it comes into its own when writing unit tests for applications where you're commonly asserting the response to API calls and content of database rows/objects.
+*dirty-equals* can be used in whatever context you like, but it comes into its own when writing unit tests for applications where you're commonly checking the response to API calls and the contents of a database.

 ## Usage